localForage/localForage/README.md

 # localForage [![Build Status](https://secure.travis-ci.org/mozilla/localForage.png?branch=master)](http://travis-ci.org/mozilla/localForage)

-localForage is a fast and simple storage library for JavaScript.
-Using localForage improves the offline experience of your web app by using asynchronous storage (IndexedDB or WebSQL) with a simple, `localStorage`-like API.
+localForage is a fast and simple storage library for JavaScript. localForage improves the offline experience of your web app by using asynchronous storage (IndexedDB or WebSQL) with a simple, `localStorage`-like API.

 localForage uses localStorage in browsers with no IndexedDB or WebSQL support.
 See below for detailed compatibility info.